hajimen/p2ppcb_software/README.md

 - 3D-printed frame
 - A Philips and a slotted screwdrivers :-)

 In these parts, difficult-to-reuse is only matrix wire and frame.
-You can reuse Contact-to-socket assembly up to three times (according to Kyocera AVX.
+You can reuse contact-to-socket assembly up to three times (according to Kyocera AVX.
 I guess a lot more actually).

 So DecentKeyboards combined them into P2PPCB Starter Kit (except screwdrivers).
 Just getting this kit,